 One of the most common reasons for potted roses dying is because the pot is too small.
 If the pot is too small for the rose then it can cause the rose to die because…

-- A small pot means that the roots can quickly become pot bound rather then establish and grow into soil to access nutrients and moisture.
-A rose with pot bound roots displays signs of stress such as a yellowing of the leaves, leaf drop and fewer flowers on display.
+- A small pot means that the roots can quickly become pot-bound rather than establish and grow into soil to access nutrients and moisture.
+A rose with pot-bound roots displays signs of stress such as a yellowing of the leaves, leaf drop, and fewer flowers on display.

-- In small pots there is less capacity for the soil and therefore less capacity for moisture.
+- In small pots, there is less capacity for the soil and therefore less capacity for moisture.
 Roses require the soil to be consistently moist at the roots during Spring and Summer.
-The potting soil (or multipurpose compost) should absorb and hold moisture (yet retain a structure then allows excess water to drain away) so that the roots can access the moisture when required being saturated.
+The potting soil (or multipurpose compost) should absorb and hold moisture (yet retain a structure that then allows excess water to drain away) so that the roots can access the moisture when required to be saturated.
 If the pot is too small the roots can exhaust the supply of moisture and suffer from drought.

 - Smaller pots also heat up much quicker.
 Roses grow best in full sun which can cause more evaporation from the soil in a smaller pot compared with a more substantial pot.